-Below you’ll find some of the great places.
-These are all places that I have personally stayed and would stay again.
+Below you'll find some of the great places.
+These are all places that I have personally stayed and would stay again, arranged in alphabetical order by region.

 I live not far from Cleveland, but going to a conference in the city one year meant it made more sense for me to stay overnight than to deal with rush hour traffic two mornings in a row.
 I stayed at the Hyatt Regency, which is built into an old Victorian shopping arcade downtown.